sem0ark/web_training/node/UpSkillMe_NodeJS/020-testing/notes/04 Unit testing.md

 > **NB!** if you try to write tests in sync way with callbacks it si an unsertain behavior!
 > So be careful!

+#### Testing promises

+How to test?

+- -> Return the promise and put the assertion in the `.then` or `.catch`.
+- -> Don't use callbacks like `done`, of you give a promise to done, the test will automatically fail
+- -> If you test catching rejections -> `expect.assertions(n)` to specify the number of assertions, otherwise the fulfilled promise would pass
+- **Timeouts or unhandled rejections - unexpected behavior**

+Useful functions:

+- `resolves` -> wait for promise to be resolved.
+Rejected -> test fails
+- `rejects` -> wait for promise to be rejected.
+Resolved -> test fails, don't have to specify the number of assertions